How can you read your kids a bedtime story when you're away?

 How it works in practice

-1. The away parent records one short, warm passage — about a minute.
+1. The family joins In Your Voice, and the away parent records one short, warm passage — two minutes, on any phone, from anywhere.

 3. The parent at home (or a caregiver) presses play in the dark — lights low, eyes closed.